jenia/ipreader/README.md

 COMMIT;
 ```

+Ofcourse the table `ips` needs to be indexed.
+If we're in a multi-tenant environment, then we need to search/insert using the column `tenant_id` (or something similar) as well.

-I decided not to use a database demo purposes but instead focus on Golang and it's Goroutine functionality.
+I decided not to use a database for demo purposes but instead focus on Golang and its asynchronous functionality.

 ## Architecture description